deng-gdb/eurostat-gdp/README.md

      - version: `Ubuntu 20.04 LTS`
      - size: `30Gb`

-### Install and setup Google Cloud SDK on local machine

-- Download Google Cloud SDK from [this link](https://cloud.google.com/sdk/docs/install-sdk#linux) and install it.
-- Initialize the SDK following [these instructions.](https://cloud.google.com/sdk/docs/install-sdk)
-  - Run `gcloud init` from a terminal and follow the instructions:
-    - The system will generate a link and will ask you to go to the link in your browser.
-    - When you will go to this link Google will generate the verification code in gcloud CLI on the machine you want to log into.
-    - Copy this code and paste it into your terminal window prompt.
-  - Make sure that your project is selected with the command `gcloud config list`

 ### Set up SSH access to the Compute Engine VM instances on local machine